tanaylab/slanter/README.rst

 .. image:: large_cut_replaced_sheatmap.png

-Which is pretty good, even though it doesn't have the claim of "optimality" that the original unrestricted clustering offers.
+Which is pretty good, even though it doesn't have the claim of "full optimality" that the original unrestricted clustering offers; instead it only promises "constrained optimality" of the clustering (subject to the slanting order).

 Ordered Clustering
 ------------------